cse-labs/k8s-quickstart/docs/README.md

   - "quiet mouse" - only move your mouse and scroll your screen when necessary.
   - Scroll slowly.
   - Close unused windows and tabs.
   - Color blindness is common.
-Double check that the color scheme you'r e using is inclusive.
+Double check that the color scheme you're using is inclusive.
   - Plan your close and close quickly.
 Make it clear that the session is over.